TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-Finally, we include the `httpd-access.log` file to execute our PHP code and trigger the webshell:
+Finally, we include the `httpd-access.log` file to execute our injected PHP code and trigger the webshell:

 <br />